Accreditations

 Assurance of Quality and Competence

-Accredited companies have demonstrated their ability to deliver services or products that meet established industry benchmarks.
-This assurance of quality reduces the risk of subpar workmanship or materials, leading to more successful project outcomes.
+To become accredited companies must have demonstrated their ability to deliver services or products that meet established industry benchmarks.
+This assurance of quality reduces the risk of subpar work or materials, and leads to more successful project outcomes.
+Some project tenders will require one or more specific accreditations.

 Enhanced Health and Safety Compliance